tejpal123456789/virtual-Medical-Lab-AI-Agent/README.md

 > 2. On the first run, many models will be downloaded - yolo for tesseract ocr, computer vision agent models, cross-encoder reranker model, etc.
 > 3. Once they are completed, retry.
 Everything should work seamlessly since all of it is thoroughly tested.

-- Upload medical images for **AI-based diagnosis**.
-Task specific Computer Vision model powered agents - upload images from 'sample_images' folder to try out.
+### Core Features:

+- **🧠 Memory-Enhanced Interactions**: The system remembers your medical history, preferences, and conversation context across sessions
+- **🖼️ Medical Image Analysis**: Upload medical images for AI-based diagnosis using specialized computer vision models
-- Ask medical queries to leverage **retrieval-augmented generation (RAG)** if information in memory or **web-search** to retrieve latest information.
+- **🔍 Intelligent Information Retrieval**: Ask medical queries to leverage RAG or web search for latest information
-- Use **voice-based** interaction (speech-to-text and text-to-speech).
+- **🎙️ Voice Interaction**: Use speech-to-text and text-to-speech for hands-free operation
-- Review AI-generated insights with **human-in-the-loop verification**.
+- **👨‍⚕️ Expert Validation**: Review AI-generated insights with human-in-the-loop verification
+- **🔒 Secure Operations**: Protected email sending and tool access with Arcade authentication

+### Memory Management:

+The system maintains two types of memory:
+- **Short-term Memory**: Tracks current conversation state and immediate context
+- **Long-term Memory**: Stores user preferences, medical history, and persistent information

+### Security Features:

+- **Arcade Integration**: Secure tool authentication and human authorization workflows
+- **Email Protection**: All email operations require human validation
+- **Audit Trail**: Complete logging of all authorization decisions

 ---

 ## 🤝 Contributions  <a name="contributions"></a>
 Contributions are welcome!
-Please check the [issues](https://github.com/souvikmajumder26/Multi-Agent-Medical-Assistant/issues) tab for feature requests and improvements.
+Please check the [issues](https://github.com/tejpal123456789/virtual-Medical-Lab-AI-Agent/issues) tab for feature requests and improvements.

 ---